Guttural R: Arabic

 The uvular //r// was attested already in vernacular Arabic of the Abbasid period.
 Nowadays Christian Arabic of Baghdad exhibits also an alveolar trill in very few lexemes, but primarily used in loanwords from Modern Standard Arabic.
 Native words with an alveolar trill are rare.
 Moreover, Mosul Arabic commonly has the voiced alveolar trill instead of a uvular fricative in numbers (e.g. //arbaʕiːn// "forty").
 Although this guttural rhotic is rare in Arabic, uvular and velar sounds are common in this language.
 The uvular or velar fricative ~ is a common standard pronunciation of the letter DIN (غ), and the uvular plosive is a standard pronunciation of the letter DIN (ق).

-Ethiopic

-In Amharic the alveolar trill is the usual pronunciation of //r//.
-But there are also assertions that around Addis Abeba some dialects exhibit a uvular r.
-Note that this information is not very well supported among Semitists.
-Also in Gafat (extinct since the 1950s) a uvular fricative or trill might have existed.
+Hebrew